Personal Histories Exercise

-One simple yet powerful activity for overcoming the issue with low trust in a team is Patrick Lencioni’s Personal Histories Exercise.
+One simple yet powerful activity for overcoming the issue of low trust in a team is Patrick Lencioni’s exercise.

 The exercise is basically everyone in the team answering the following 3 questions:

-👉 Which was the hardest or the most important event or challenge that you overcame in my childhood?
+- Which was the hardest or the most important event or challenge that you overcame in your childhood?

 When you use the exercise, two things happen: